 Combine crisp apples and bake them in a dreamy caramel sauce.
 Next, take these golden glazed apples and cover them with a rustic crunchy oatmeal topping and the results are pure heaven.
-This is a true American classic and perfect to bake for the abundant apple season.
+This is a true American classic and it’s perfect to bake for the abundant apple season.
 What I love about this irresistible dessert is how simple it is to make.
 If you’re new to the world of baking this is a wonderful recipe to start with.
 It’s lovely topped with fat-free whipped cream.
-The skinny for 1 serving is 254 calories, 6 grams of fat and 10 Weight Watchers SmartPoints.
+The skinny for 1 serving is 254 calories, 6 grams of fat and 10 Blue WW Freestyle SmartPoints, and 10 Green.

 Prep Time: 20 minutes